SetVenue Cancellation Policy

 Where a partial refund is owed (for example, 50% under a Moderate Tier cancellation), the refund is calculated as the applicable percentage of the full amount the Guest paid at checkout, applied to each component, then summed:

-(i) the host-rate component refunds at the applicable tier percentage; (ii) the Cleaning Fee component (where charged) refunds at the applicable tier percentage; (iii) the Guest Service Fee component refunds at the applicable tier percentage, where the Guest Service Fee is calculated on the sum of the host rate plus any Cleaning Fee at the Booking's pricing tier (Terms § 8.3).
+(i) the host-rate component refunds at the applicable tier percentage; (ii) the Cleaning Fee component (where charged) refunds at the applicable tier percentage; (iii) the Guest Service Fee component refunds at the applicable tier percentage, where the Guest Service Fee is calculated on the host-rate component (Terms § 8.3); and (iv) the Minimum Booking adjustment (Terms § 8.4), where applied, and any taxes refund at the same tier percentage as the rest of the payment.

 §7.4 Stripe Processing Fees

 Core rule.
 Stripe does not refund payment-processing fees to SetVenue, the Host, or the Guest when a transaction is reversed under Stripe's network rules.
 The Stripe Processing Fee is non-refundable in all scenarios — it is the only non-refundable component of any Booking.
 On the Booking transaction itself (the Guest's original charge at checkout for a completed Booking), SetVenue absorbs the Stripe Processing Fee as a cost of payment processing under Terms § 8.5; the Guest does not pay a Stripe Processing Fee on a completed Booking, and the all-in first-display price the Guest sees is the all-in price the Guest will pay.
-On cancellation, the Stripe Processing Fee that was already paid by SetVenue to Stripe on the original transaction is not returned by Stripe to anyone — the fee is economically borne by whichever party is on the merchant side of the refund flow in each scenario, as set out below.
-Whatever party's funds are reduced by the non-returned Stripe fee, the Guest's refund quoted in §3, §4, §5, and §6 is calculated net of (i.e., after subtracting) the non-returned Stripe Processing Fee component where this Policy expressly so states.
+On cancellation, the Stripe Processing Fee that was already paid by SetVenue to Stripe on the original transaction is not returned by Stripe to anyone — the fee is economically borne by the party identified in the allocation table below.
+The Guest's refund quoted in §3, §4, §5, and §6 is not reduced by the non-returned Stripe Processing Fee, except in the two scenarios where this Policy expressly allocates a share of the non-returned fee to the Guest: Guest-fault SetVenue-initiated cancellations and the mutual-no-fault Force Majeure split, each per the table below.

 Stripe Processing Fee allocation by cancellation scenario — the table below identifies, for each scenario, the party whose funds bear the economic cost of the non-returned Stripe Processing Fee.
 In no scenario does this fee "come back" to anyone; the table allocates the economic loss of the non-return.